markglenn/codefixes.com/source/_posts/2012-01-17-becoming-great.markdown

 or Perl.
 Being marketable should be high on anyone's priorities due to the state of the job market in a whole (recession) and the job market for programmers (booming).

 Now I'll tell you what I'm not.
-I'm don't have any certifications.
+I don't have any certifications.
 I've never been comfortable enough with a language to contribute to their core library.
 I don't know exactly how the garbage collectors work in .NET or Java.
 There are a lot of things I just don't know about the languages I work in daily, the small details about a language that are not required to be known to write great code within its confines.